ArchiveBox/ArchiveBox/README.md

 archivebox config --set CHROME_BINARY=chromium      # ensure it's using Chromium instead of Chrome
 ```

-> [!CAUTION]
-> Assume anyone *viewing* your archives will be able to see any cookies, session tokens, or private URLs passed to ArchiveBox during archiving.
+> *CAUTION: Assume anyone *viewing* your archives will be able to see any cookies, session tokens, or private URLs passed to ArchiveBox during archiving.*
-> Make sure to secure your ArchiveBox data and don't share snapshots with others without stripping out sensitive headers and content first.
+> *Make sure to secure your ArchiveBox data and don't share snapshots with others without stripping out sensitive headers and content first.*

 #### Learn More